-John David von Oertzen of Mobimeo explains how his company is helping German cities and transport authorities connect with mobility users with through MaaS platforms.
+John David von Oertzen of Mobimeo explains how his company is helping German cities and transport authorities connect with mobility users through MaaS platforms.

 By signing up to the Autonomy newsletter you agree to receive electronic communications from us that may sometimes include advertisements or sponsored content.

-Mobimeo and moovel combine to build customer-friendly, regional public transport apps
+Mobimeo and moovel combine to build customer-friendly, regional public transport apps.